Philly Special: The play

-Foles lined up in the shotgun formation, but moved up to the right side of the offensive line behind right tackle Lane Johnson and yelled "kill, kill".
+During Super Bowl LII against the New England Patriots, as Foles walked up from the shotgun to line up behind tackle Lane Johnson on the right side of the formation, he gave a wing-flapping gesture "The Bird Dance" to signal and rally his teammates but moved up to the right side of the offensive line behind right tackle Lane Johnson and yelled "easy easy kill kill lane lane".
 Foles then stayed on the right side of the offensive line and the ball was snapped to running back Corey Clement.
 Clement then ran left and flipped the ball to Trey Burton, to complete a reverse to the right side of the field.
 Finally, Burton threw the ball to Foles, who ran a route to the right corner of the end zone and made the catch for a Philadelphia touchdown.
 After the extra-point was successfully kicked by Jake Elliott, the Eagles went up 22–12, maintaining the score into halftime.